fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq112"></a>
 **(112) Which email provider do you recommend?**

-FairEmail is an email client only, so you need to bring your own email address.
+FullEmail is an email client only, so you need to bring your own email address.
 Note that this is clearly mentioned in the app description.

 There are plenty of email providers to choose from.